mcbac/mcbac/README.md

 **M**ulti **C**hemistry **B**attery **A**nalyzer and **C**harger - The Software
 and Schematic.

+MCBAC is a open source (schematic and software), Arduino controled (atmega238), battery charger and analyzer designed for common battery types.

 Comming by late 2020 to mid 2021.

+## Purpose

+The main purpose of the MCBAC is a affordable, battery charger, discharger, and analyzer.
+Able to test batteries of all shapes and sizes.

+## Specification

+Please see the [mcbac-v2/README.md](./mcbac-v2/README.md) for details.

 ## Roadmap